Was Syed Sahib a Traitor?

 Mir Mu'inuddin, also known as Syed Sahib, was both the cousin and father-in-law of Tipu Sultan.
 In 1795, Tipu Sultan married Syed Sahib's daughter, Khadija Zamani Begum.
 Tragically, she passed away during childbirth just two years later.

 Syed Sahib was a prominent figure in Tipu Sultan's court, but his loyalty has been questioned by historian Mohibbul Hasan.
-During the 4th Anglo-Mysore war, Tipu entrusted Purnaiya and Syed Sahib with the task of stopping General Harris from advancing towards Srirangapatna.
+During the 4th Anglo-Mysore war, Tipu entrusted Purnaiya and Syed Sahib with the task of halting General Harris's advance towards Srirangapatna.
 According to Hasan, they had made a secret agreement with the British and chose to remain inactive, allowing the enemy to march forward without any resistance.

 Presented below are two detailed accounts of this event.